OWhN Focus Areas

 13. Establish a Regional Telemedicine Network

 Similar to a lack of primary health care services within the OWhN service area, behavioral health and substance abuse treatment service are in short supply.
 Although behavioral health and primary care integration are recognized goals of the network, the immediate need is to provide adequate staffing for existing programs and to develop new services so that a full continuum of behavioral health services can be accessed by patients.
 In 2015, the network implemented a process to ensure all patients were screened for depression.
 This is expected to be fully implemented for all network partners by the end of 2017.
-Other mental health and substance abuse initiatives being carried out by OWhN are described below.
+In October of 2017, OWhN affiliated with Blue Mountain Community College and the Umatilla County Health Department to train and certify 18 new Peer Mentors.
+A total of 36 Peer Mentors have been trained and certified as of 3/15/18.

 During 2016, OWhN completed an assessment of crisis mental health services within the network’s service area.
 This study found that numerous activities needed to be carried out to ensure adequate crisis mental health services were available on a 24 hour, 7 day per week basis.
-These included training, establishing crisis team in all counties, and working to reduce emergency room usage in local hospital.
+These included training, establishing crisis teams in Umatilla County, and working to reduce emergency room usage in local hospital.
 The network is currently working with its member county health departments and regional mental health provider (Lifeways, Inc.) to ensure effective crisis management and response within the OWhN service area.

 Oregon counties in the OWhN service area lack many of the needed components for comprehensive substance abuse treatment.
 These include adult and youth residential treatment, shelter homes, and recovery half way houses.
 Staff of OWhN is currently working with the YTHC behavioral health program and county health departments to develop a plan for expanding substance abuse treatment across the region.